guynich/distil-whisper/training/scripts/README.md

 ```
 Metric `test/wer` on out of distribution (OOD) FLEURS test set is `56.9%` for student model trained in `bfloat16` precision.

+Note the console prints two WER values: the first `27.0` is for the in distribution (ID) pseudo-labelled common voice 13.0 dataset, the second above is for the OOD FLEURS test set.

 ## Short Form on RTX 2080 Ti GPU.

 ```console